 Ask yourself how you’re going to implement processes with your PIM.

-To define the implementation scope, you need to consider your preferred channels, your operation region, and current time-to-market.
+To define the implementation scope, consider your preferred channels, operation region, and market time.

 There are two models of handling product information: